David Bradley Online

 knowledge, and co-operation, of each copyright owner.
 A small amount of material used here has proved impossible to

-determine the present owner, so if you recognise your work please let me know.
+determine the present owner, so if you recognize your work please let me know.

 All images, photographs and video contained in this site are